dumux/dumux/examples/freeflowchannel/README.md

 template<class TypeTag>
 struct Grid<TypeTag, TTag::ChannelExample> { using type = Dune::YaspGrid<2>; };

-// This sets our problem class (see problem.hh) containing initial and boundary conditions. template<class TypeTag>
+// This sets our problem type (see `problem.hh`) containing the initial and boundary conditions. template<class TypeTag>
 struct Problem<TypeTag, TTag::ChannelExample> { using type = Dumux::ChannelExampleProblem<TypeTag> ; };

-// This sets the fluid system to be used.
-Here, we use a liquid with constant properties as fluid phase. template<class TypeTag>
+// This sets the fluid system type to be used.
+Here, we use a liquid with constant properties as the fluid phase. template<class TypeTag>
 struct FluidSystem<TypeTag, TTag::ChannelExample>
 {